HobbitLong/CMC/README.md

 **Note:** It seems to us that training with Pytorch version >= 1.0 yields slightly worse results.
 If you find the similar discrepancy and figure out the problem, please report this since we are trying to fix it as well.

-## Training Encoder with CMC on ImageNet
+## Training AlexNet/ResNets with CMC on ImageNet

 NCE flags:
 - `--nce_k`: number of negatives to contrast for each positive.
 Default: 4096